barthibanS/Nagarro/README.md

 # Nagarro

-Change the detault month in application.properties file in the project it has been set as 30 since old records(after 2021) were there in db file
+Change the detault month in application.properties file in the project, it has been set as 30 since old records(after 2021) were there in db file

 defaultmonth = 30
 ____________________________________________________________________________________________________